guptakumarankit/QR-Generator/README.md

 # QR-Generator
 This is QR-CODE-GENERATOR for your person use and Business .
-Thank you so mach
+Thank you so much